madlib-lang/madlib-website/docs/TYPES.md

 ```

 ### Expression annotations
-We can bind type definitions to expressions in a similar manner inline:
+We can bind type definitions to expressions inline like so:
 ```madlib
 (expression :: type)
 ```
-To avoid ambiguity, the parentheses when defining inline annotations are always necessary.
+**NB**: Note, to avoid ambiguity, the parentheses when defining inline annotations are always necessary.
 This is designed to avoid this otherwise confusing case:
 ~~`1 + 3 :: Float`~~
 Are we annotating `3` or `1 + 3`?